 These people happened to be Arnold (the Terminator) Schwarzenegger, George Clooney, Chris O’Donnell, Pat Hingle, Michael Gough, Uma Thurman, and Alicia (Clueless) Silverstone.
 For the late 90’s this was a pretty big top-list cast assembly!
 However, for a Batman film…well, here’s my take.

 First, you have George Clooney as Batman.
 Today, almost no fan of the character would believe such a casting to occur due to both Clooney’s and Batman’s extreme personality differences (among others), but it did.
 As Bruce Wayne Clooney is fairly good.
 He portrays Bruce as a lighter, less conflicted billionaire then before.
-Considering how the four films are all supposed to be in the same continuity (try figuring that one out), it works well since he’s now in his “prime” as a crime fighter and probably has less time to worry with brooding.
-The lighter interpretation was actually Clooney’s idea.
+Considering how the four films are all supposed to be in the same continuity (try figuring that out), it works well since he’s now in his “prime” as a crime fighter and probably has less time to worry with brooding.
+The lighter interpretation was, according to behind-the-scenes features, actually Clooney’s idea.

 As Batman he’s terrible.
 The list of reasons can go on and on.
 I can’t take him seriously, no vocal change, no sense of heroism even, looks bad in the suit half the time, delivers bad dialogue in the suit, lack of emotion, and you get the idea.
 Probably the only half-redeemable line he has as Batman is his first, “This is why Superman works alone.”